 The F-1 OPT STEM extension can be a great bridge to keep employees in the U.S. until the next H-1B visa cap season.
 Students who are already on the F-1 visa with OPT in STEM fields can apply for the extension, which is typically valid for 12 months.

-Want even more?
+Want to learn more?
 Take a look at our complete H-1B alternatives guide to explore your options in depth.